Certora/Documentation/docs/cvl/defs.md

 # Definitions

-## Basic and Advanced Usage
+## Basic Usage

-**definitions** play a crucial role as type-checked macros, encapsulating commonly used expressions.
+In CVL, **definitions** serve as type-checked macros, encapsulating commonly used expressions.
 They are declared at the top level of a specification and are in scope inside every rule, function, and other definitions.
-Definitions are a powerful mechanism for improving the clarity and maintainability of CVL code.

-### Basic Usage

-The basic usage of definitions involves binding parameters for use in an expression on the right-hand side, with the result evaluating to the declared return type.
+The basic usage involves binding parameters for use in an expression on the right-hand side, with the result evaluating to the declared return type.
 Definitions can take any number of arguments of any primitive types, including uninterpreted sorts, and evaluate to a single primitive type, including uninterpreted sorts.

-#### Example:
+### Example:
+`is_even` binds the variable `x` as a `uint256`.
+Definitions are applied just as any function would be.

 ```cvl
 methods {